bgplab/isis/docs/basic/2-explore.md

 * A hello protocol is used to discover neighbors.
 Unlike OSPF, which uses IP as a layer-3 protocol, IS-IS uses its own layer-3 protocol (IS-IS hello packets are encapsulated directly into layer-2 frames; [more details](https://blog.ipspace.net/2009/06/is-is-is-not-running-over-clnp/)).
 * Once the neighbors are discovered, an adjacency is established with them.
-* Neighbors exchange the contents of their LSP database[^CSNP] and, based on the results of that exchange, any missing LSPs.
+* Neighbors exchange the description (table-of-contents) of their LSP database[^CSNP] and, based on the results of that exchange, any missing LSPs.

 [^CSNP]: Using the Complete Sequence Number Packets (CSNP) -- a list of LSP descriptors (objects containing LSP-ID, LSP sequence number, remaining lifetime, and checksum).